nimjetushar/angularjs-react/README.md

 Angularjs integration with react

 This sample demonstrates the web application using AngularJs framework where React is used to render the UI and Webpack is used to build the application.

+This sample will also help with adding react into your existing angularjs code.

 ## Start development server